 Robby asks, “Max gonna be part of your sex act next time?”

 They all howl with laughter, making Max howl back.
 Each time someone takes a hit, they stick their head out the window.
 Max has his front paws up on the side of the house, waiting for his hits.
-Jace has to carry Max up the stairs to my room.
+Jace has to carry Max up the stairs to our room.

 “We’ve hit the news,” Jace proclaims.
 “Bad publicity is better than none”